Mahanchello/algorithms_coursera/README.md

 # Binary search:

 Same task as above, but in binary search we pick random number and depending if is too high or too low we choose which direction we need to go through to guess the right number.
-Thus binary search works repeatedly dividing in half the portion of hte list that could contain an item, until you've narrowed down the possible location to one.
+Thus binary search works repeatedly dividing in half the portion of the list that could contain an item, until you've narrowed down the possible location to one.

+Steps for binary search with recursion:
+1. Combine 0 index + last index of the array and divide by two, get middle elem for comparison
+2. If key less, than the middle -> search left part
+3. If key more than the middle -> seach right part
+4. Continue dividing an array by two until the len(arr) is 1

-The running time of bimary search is always O(log 2n).
+The running time of binary search is always O(log 2n).

 Growth rate:
 growth_rate.png